-We encourage all members of the College community to report all crimes and other emergencies to Campus Safety in a timely manner.
+Members of the CMC community are encouraged to immediately and accurately report any criminal offense, suspected criminal activity, or other emergency directly to the Claremont Colleges Campus Safety Department.
 Campus Safety has a dispatch center that is available by phone at 909-621-8170 or 909-607-2000, or community members can report incidents in person twenty-four hours a day at the Campus Safety Office (the Pendleton Business Building), 150 East Eighth Street, Claremont, CA 91711.
+Campus Safety Dispatch will then dispatch a Public Safety or Campus Safety Officer to the location to provide prompt assistance.
+If the incident is taking place off-campus, immediately request law enforcement assistance by contacting the relevant jurisdiction agency where the incident is taking place or occurred, or simply dial 911.
+Reporting crime as quickly and as safely feasible, is a critical component of Public Safety, to ensure not only that resources are expeditiously provided to those in need, but to also ensure the apprehension and arrest of perpetrators who might continue to pose a threat to the entire community.
 Campus Safety should be notified of any crime, whether or not an investigation occurs, to assure the College can assess any and all security concerns and inform the community if there is a significant threat to the community.